EldonGabriel/eldongabriel.github.io/_posts/2025-02-17-developing-a-cybersecurity-portfolio-as-an-entry-level-technician.md

 After completing the _100 hours_, I plan to:

-- Upgrade my portfolio with new skills, certification, and reports from _MSAF – System Administration Fundamentals_ course.
+- Upgrade my portfolio with new skills, certifications, and reports from _MSAF – System Administration Fundamentals_ course.